by Dan Walsh

 Like you, my life is pretty busy.
 When I get to read fiction, I do it to be refreshed and entertained.
 If a book has too much blah-blah-blah, I put it down for good.
 Guess what I don’t do after that?
 I don’t recommend it to others and, likely, won’t buy another book from this author.
 Neither of these are good things.

-I’ve published 9 novels in the last 5 years, most with Revell.
-My novels have received hundreds of customer reviews on Amazon.
+I’ve published 17 novels in the last 8 years; 13 with traditional publishers, the last 5 as an indie.
+My books have received over 6,000 customer reviews on Amazon.
 One of the most consistent comments I get (and one of my favorites) is: “Once I started, I couldn’t put the book down.”
 That’s the reaction an author wants from readers, no matter what genre you write in.

 Readers who feel this way about your book, will tell others about it and buy your other books.
 If you’re not published yet, agents and editors will offer you contracts.